Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

 **Design opportunities**

 - Like MasterClass, learning and studying videos are can be combined with celebrities, such as Zhou Yiwei, Zhang Yi and other famous actors talking about acting.
-Luo Ji Thinking and Round Table School focus on thinking methodologies , and Readers focuses on reading and fictions.
+Luo Ji Thinking and Round Table School focus on thinking methodologies, and Readers focuses on reading and fictions.
 They are targets we aim, and can be distributed to specific user division in our TV app.

-- From another perspective, users' needs may rise on a certain occasion.
-For example, before traveling, users tend to have high demands for destinations and guides.
+- From another perspective, users' needs may arise on a certain occasion.
+For example, before travelling, users tend to have high demands for destinations and guides.
 For fitness, please refer to celebrities' fitness training videos, etc.

 - The interaction should be consistent with mobile apps, or even use the smartphone as a remote